The European Christmas Experience

 - 12 nights’ accommodation in well-located 3- and 4- star hotels with authentic local charm.
 All rooms have ensuite bathrooms.

-- 12 breakfasts, 8 lunches, and 9 dinners (including a cooking class with dinner in Munich).
+- 12 breakfasts, 8 lunches, and 9 dinners (including a Mozart dinner concert in Salzburg and a cooking class with dinner in Munich).
 You’ll have 3 lunches and 3 dinners on your own, one in each location.
 Wine and/or beer of our choice is included at all dinners and many lunches.

 - All gratuities

-- Four walking tours with local guides and admissions to eight museums and historic sites
+- Five walking tours with local guides and admissions to nine museums and historic sites

 - Several other unique experiences, including a winery visit/tasting in Colmar, two special musical events in Salzburg, and a salt mine tour and visit to a family farm in Austria

-- 4 day trips (to the Salzkammergut, the Bavarian Alps, Strasbourg, and Alsatian villages)
+- Four day trips (to the Salzkammergut, the Bavarian Alps, Strasbourg, and Alsatian villages)

 - First-class train transportation between our bases (Salzburg-Munich and Munich-Colmar)